Blueshoe/website/content/blog/local-kubernetes-development.md

 ![pasted_image](/img/blogs/pasted_image_0_2.jpg){.object-cover .max-w-full .mb-5}

 :::globalParagraph
 Do bear in mind that it’s crucial that an **absolute path** is specified in the path mapping (the ~ shortcut for the home directory doesn’t work).
-As you can see in the image above, the configuration also needs a specific version of the **Python package** [_pydevd-pycharm_](https://pypi.org/project/pydevd-pycharm/){.bs-link-blue}.
+As you can see in the image above, the configuration also needs a specific version of the <b>Python package </b> _<a href="https://pypi.org/project/pydevd-pycharm/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">pydevd-pycharm</a>_.
 :::
 :::globalParagraph
 In order to avoid this package being unnecessarily part of our production deployment, we’re creating a second Dockerfile which installs upgraded **_pip requirements_**.
 Furthermore, we’ve added a simple view to our application (in urls.py) so that we can conveniently establish a connection between our cluster and the _PyCharm Debugger_ via URL.
 What’s important here is that the IP address and the port match the configuration in _PyCharm_.